Olical/conjure/README.md

 :ConjureRemove :node
 ```

-If you wish to change the regular expression used to match buffers to connections, you can set the `:expr`.
-You have to prefix it with `#regex` because [edn][] is slightly different to regular Clojure.
+If you wish to change the regular expression used to match buffers to connections, you can set `:expr`.
+You need to prefix it with `#regex` because [edn][] doesn't have built in support for `#"..."` syntax like Clojure does.

 ```viml
 :ConjureAdd {:tag :frontend, :port 8888, :expr #regex "frontend/.+\\.cljs"}